jason-davey/studio/TECHNICAL_SPEC.md

 ### 3.1.
 User Authentication
 - **Mechanism:** Firebase Authentication using Email/Password.
 - **Pages:** `/login` for sign-in, `/register` for new user creation.
 - **Registration Form:** Includes a "Primary Interest" field for users to indicate their intended use (e.g., "Creating and Managing Landing Page Content").
-This selection is currently for future planning and not used for role assignment or access control (backlogged).
+This selection is currently for future planning and not used for role assignment or access control (backlogged as part of `FEATURE_AUTH_ROLES_PAUSED`).
 - **Protection:** The main application workflow at `/` is protected.
 Users are redirected to `/login` if not authenticated.
-- **State Management:** `AuthContext` provides `currentUser`, `loading` state, and a temporary client-side `userRole`.
+- **State Management:** `AuthContext` provides `currentUser`, `loading` state, a temporary client-side `userRole` ('admin' or 'creator'), `isActualAdmin` flag, and admin view-switching (`viewingAsRole`, `setViewOverride`).
 - **UI:** `TopBar` displays user email and "Logout" button if logged in, or "Login"/"Register" links if not.
+It also shows an Admin view-switching toggle if the user is the designated admin.

 ### 3.2.
 Global Fixed Top Bar (`src/components/layout/TopBar.tsx`)
-- **Purpose:** Provides persistent navigation, user authentication status/actions, and access to global application utilities.
+- **Purpose:** Provides persistent navigation, user authentication status/actions, admin view-switching, and access to global application utilities.
 - **Features:**
     - Fixed position at the top of the viewport.
     - Navigation links:
         - "Workflow": Navigates to the main 5-step application (`/`).
         - "Tech Spec": Navigates to the rendered technical specification page (`/admin/tech-spec`).
-Visible only to users with the temporary 'admin' role (currently `jason.davey@greenstone.com.au`).
+Visible only to users with the 'admin' role (or admin viewing as admin).
     - User Authentication:
         - Displays user email and "Logout" button if logged in.
         - Displays "Login" and "Register" links if not logged in.
+    - Admin View Switch:
+        - If logged-in user is the designated admin (`jason.davey@greenstone.com.au`), a toggle appears allowing them to switch their UI view between 'admin' and 'creator' modes.
     - Action Buttons:
         - "Provide Feedback" button: Triggers `FeedbackModal` via `UIActionContext`.
         - "Guided Walkthrough" button: Triggers `WelcomeModal` via `UIActionContext`.